 Description: Large town museum with excellent wildlife and natural history sections.

-Open (2017): Daily, April to October; Monday to Saturday, February to March & November to December
+Open (2018): Daily, April to October; Monday to Saturday, November to March

 |[View towards Hoy from Stromness Citadel]|